GiftMk/github-app-template/README.md

 - Your bot should leave a comment shortly

 ## How to Deploy 🚀
-When deploying, you don't need the Smee.io proxy or the `WEBHOOK_PROXY_URL`.
+When deploying, you don't need the Smee.io channel or the `WEBHOOK_PROXY_URL`.

 Deploy to your platform of choice (e.g., AWS Lambda) and provide the same environment variables.
 Be sure to include the private key.